Home » Read & Learn » WordPress » WordPress Blocks 101 – The Basics

 List Block sidebar tool options.

-So, as you can see, you have many different options depending on the block you are using.
+As you can see, you have several options depending on the block you are using.
+Becoming familiar with these options allows you to customize each block to your liking.

 To get the above layout, I used the column block.
 In the left column, I used a Header, Image, and List block; in the right column, I used a Header block and an image block.
 The fancy icon checkmarks in my lists are courtesy of the Kadence Pro Icon list block, which has many styling options.